-ICGC offers fellowships that provide financial support for graduate students at the University of Minnesota-Twin Cities.
-Nominees should have backgrounds and interests that identify them as outstanding students who are clearly committed to the interdisciplinary study of the global south in the context of global change.
-We encourage nomination of exceptionally capable students, especially but not only from the global south and groups traditionally underrepresented in graduate education.
+Nominees should have backgrounds and interests that identify them as outstanding students who are clearly committed to the interdisciplinary study of the Global South in the context of global change.
+We encourage nominations of exceptionally capable students—especially, but not only, from the Global South and groups traditionally underrepresented in graduate education.

-The Interdisciplinary Center for the Study of Global Change (ICGC) seeks to foster an interdisciplinary and cross-cultural community of faculty and students committed to studying global change, especially as seen in the global south and in communities of color within North America.
-It addresses issues of peace, international cooperation and conflict, security, social and environmental change, human rights and justice.
-Research and education encouraged by the Center focus on four broad dimensions of contemporary world society: global governance and transnational norms; environmental sustainability and social justice; war and peace in historical context; and the production, performance and representation of identities.
-Study of these issues may include local, national and transnational dimensions.
+The Interdisciplinary Center for the Study of Global Change (ICGC) seeks to foster an interdisciplinary and cross-cultural community of faculty and students committed to studying global change, especially as seen in the Global South and in communities of color within North America.

 The University of Minnesota is an equal opportunity educator and employer.